 Individual Grant Size: Grant awards may range from $1,000 to $30,000.

-Project Selection: A selection committee that includes the Community Wetland Restoration Grant Program Manager, severaltwo to three California Coastal Conservancy staff members, and and a member of Wildlife Conservation Board staff r will review the Community Wetland Restoration Grant Program applications and select the projects to be added to the Program.
+Project Selection: A selection committee that includes the Community Wetland Restoration Grant Program Manager, two to three California Coastal Conservancy staff members, and a Wildlife Conservation Board staff member will review the Community Wetland Restoration Grant Program applications and select the projects to be added to the Program.
 See “Grant Process” below for additional details.

 Selection Criteria: Applications will be evaluated based on the WRP’s overarching Project Evaluation Criteria (http://scwrp.org/project-evaluation-criteria/), plus the following considerations specific to the Community Wetland Restoration Grant Program:

-Extent to which the project will advance hands-on community involvement in a wetland restoration project, particularly involvement beyond the traditional environmental constituency existing within the community.
+Extent to which the project will advance hands-on community involvement in a wetland restoration project, particularly involvement beyond the traditional environmental constituency.

-Degree to which the project will help build the capacity of local agencies or target organizations to plan and implement wetlands restoration projects.
+Degree to which the project will help build the applicant’s capacity to plan and implement wetlands restoration projects.

 Extent to which the project will foster education about wetland ecosystems and the impacts and threats to those ecosystems, as well as the opportunities for restoration and community Best Management Practices (BMP’s).

 Extent to which the project contributes matching funds or services.
 There is no required match for the Community Wetland Restoration Grant Program; however, matching funds and services can help demonstrate broader community interest and support for the project.

-Notification: Notification of the grant award or denial will be made not later than the end of June 2011.

 Other Considerations for Applying:

 Proposals should represent projects that are ready to implement.
 Note that the Community Wetland Restoration Grant Program is designed for relatively low-dollar projects or a distinct portion of a larger project that can be implemented quickly and effectively to achieve on-the-ground restoration while building a community’s capacity for future, potentially larger projects and expanding education and outreach efforts on wetland restoration.
-A project should have clearly defined goals and outcomes that can be achieved on the order of a year, rather than a project that is encumbered by the increased logistics of a larger multi-year project, such as complex management, permitting, and planning.
+A project should have clearly defined goals and outcomes that can be achieved on the order of a year, rather than a project that is encumbered by the increased logistics, such as complex management, permitting, and planning, of a larger multi-year project.

 Do not submit a vague proposal that merely states goals without a specific strategy or planned actions and a timeline to achieve those goals.
 Be specific.

-The A group may submit more than one project; CWRGP will fund only one project from a group, however, so it is recommended the group picks their highest priority and dedicates resources to making that project a successful proposal.
+The CWRGP will fund only one project from a group; therefore, if you have multiple project concepts, pick the highest priority and dedicate the appropriate resources to making that project a successful proposal.

 Follow-on funding (funding over two consecutive grant cycles) to a project is possible but not likely since this would no longer constitute a small grant.
-Provision of follow-on funding is only considered in unique extenuating circumstances.
+Provision of two consecutive years of funding is only considered in unique extenuating circumstances.

 The CWRGP will not fund experiments or research.